rureirureirurei/bricks/README.md

 # bricks
-Python OpenCV solution to bricks counting problem.
+A Python OpenCV solution to the bricks counting problem.

-## What is the bricks counting problem?
+## Problem Description
-We have to tell the number of bricks pieces on a photo with the best precision possible.
-That's it.
+The aim is to accurately count the number of bricks in a photograph.
-## How does it work?

-The algorithm consists of the following steps:
-- Grayscaling
-- Blurring
-- Thresholding
+## Algorithm Steps
+- Convert the image to grayscale
+- Blur the image using a Gaussian filter
+- Threshold the image using adaptive thresholding and a Gaussian kernel
-- Removing minor artifacts
+- Remove minor artifacts by identifying and filling small contours
-- Eroding
+- Erode the image using a kernel of size 19x19 with initial values of -5
-- Finding contours in the eroded image
+- Find contours in the eroded image

 #### Grayscaling
-  We do grayscale image in order to make it one dimension instead of three and make the calculations easier and faster.
-The default OpenCV `CV.COLOR_BGR2GRAY` is used.
+  Grayscaling is performed to reduce the image to a single dimension and make calculations faster and easier.
+The default OpenCV `CV.COLOR_BGR2GRAY` function is used for this step.

 #### Blurring
-  The gaussian blur with kernel size 9x9 improves accuracy of the contours finding related algorithms.
+  A Gaussian blur with a kernel size of 9x9 is applied to improve the accuracy of contour-finding algorithms.

 #### Thresholding
-  After the grayscaling and blurring we apply adaptive thresholding with gaussian sum over the kernel with size 21x21 and constant of 3.
+  After grayscaling and blurring, adaptive thresholding is applied using a Gaussian kernel with a size of 21x21 and a constant of 3.
+This step significantly improves the ability to identify separate objects in the image.

 ![thresh_Bricks_1](https://user-images.githubusercontent.com/78561567/193474881-abca9091-0072-45ac-a959-587c3f161b55.jpg)
 ![thresh_Bricks_2](https://user-images.githubusercontent.com/78561567/193474882-c7d35d4e-5584-4f63-bf78-33e90e8cf1a3.jpg)
 ![thresh_Bricks_3](https://user-images.githubusercontent.com/78561567/193474876-6f2a340b-d5cf-4851-886b-80cef0afdc5f.jpg)
 ![thresh_Bricks_4](https://user-images.githubusercontent.com/78561567/193474884-0044a157-e3f4-4216-a707-fd59197ba9cf.jpg)

-That step makes finding separate objects incredibly easier.

 #### Removing minor artifacts
-  In order to reduce the number of mistakingly identified bricks after the eroding, we will remove the minor artifacts.
-At first, we are finding contours at the thresholed image and then fill the smallest with white.
-After this step is applied, number of artifacts is significatnly reduced.
+  In order to reduce the number of falsely identified bricks after erosion, minor artifacts are removed by finding contours in the thresholded image and filling the smallest with white.
+This step significantly reduces the number of artifacts.

   ![thresh_Bricks_1](https://user-images.githubusercontent.com/78561567/193475116-a58ede47-0879-4fbb-b5f3-75d13394561b.jpg)
 ![thresh_Bricks_2](https://user-images.githubusercontent.com/78561567/193475118-a12ceaf3-29dd-4e90-a9fb-1deae37de313.jpg)